FOREX-Dollar steady after CPI data bolsters Fed pause bets; yen nears 145

 By Ankur Banerjee

-SINGAPORE, Aug 11 (Reuters) - The dollar was steady on Friday as traders wagered that the Federal Reserve is done with rate hikes after data showed U.S. consumer prices increased moderately in July, while the yen was flirting with the psychologically key 145 level.
+SINGAPORE, Aug 11 (Reuters) - The dollar was steady on Friday as traders wagered that the Federal Reserve's rate hike cycle could be over after data showed U.S. consumer prices increased moderately in July, though a senior Fed official cautioned against taking a premature view.

+The stronger dollar put the Japanese yen on course to test a key support level, though liquidity was thin with Japan on holiday on Friday, liquidity was thin.

-The Japanese yen JPY=EBS eased 0.10% to 144.89 per dollar in early Asian hours, its lowest since June 30, when it also briefly breached 145 per dollar level, stoking investor fears of another round of interventions from the Japanese authorities.
+The yen JPY=EBS eased 0.10% to 144.89 per dollar in early Asian hours, its lowest since June 30, when it also briefly breached 145 per dollar level, stoking fears of another round of intervention.
+The yen last fetched 144.69.

+"You should expect the rhetoric once yen gets to 145," said Bank of Singapore currency strategist Moh Siong Sim.
+"I think the market will get a lot more careful as we get to that level."

-Japan intervened in September last year when the dollar rose past 145 yen, pushing the pair to around 140 yen as the Ministry of Finance bought the yen to weaken the dollar.
+Japan intervened in currency markets September last year when the dollar rose past 145 yen, pushing the pair to around 140 yen as the Ministry of Finance bought the yen to weaken the dollar.
+The yen is down over 9% against the dollar for the year.

 Overnight, data showed the U.S. consumer price index rose 0.2% last month, matching the gain in June, with the CPI climbing 3.2% in the 12 months through July.